m-markovic/IoT-Stream-Inspector/docs/code.md

 these triples will become the first inferred state for the C-SPARQL query, and all subsequent result windows emitted by the query will be handled by the "warm" SPARQL update queries.
+Ever time new triples are added by SPARQL qupte queries - coldstart or warm - the triples will be passed to the project-specific Java for persistent storage and/or appropriate action.